biegehydra/EasyCsv-Dotnet/components.md

 For example, if trying to map to `Foo`, there should be one `ExpectedHeader` for each property on `Foo` that you want data for.
 Alternatively, you can can provide a `Type` to `AutoGenerateExpectedHeadersType` and a default `ExpectedHeader` will be generated for each public instance variable on `Foo` with a setter.

 #### Constructor Parameters
-EH - Expected Header

 These parameters essentially defines the property/field on `Foo` that you are mapping to, how it will be displayed, and what values to automatch to.

-**CSharpPropertyName (string)**: This is defines which property on the class you will be getting records for that data for this EH will go to.
-For robust code, assign it with `nameof`
+**CSharpPropertyName (string)**: When users map a column to an ExpectedHeader, the column name gets renamed to this.
+If there already exists a column with this name, the existing column that equals CSharpPropertyName For robust code, assign it with `nameof`

-**Display Name (string)**: This defines what to display for this EH in the "Expected Header" column.
+**Display Name (string)**: This defines what to display for in the "Expected Header" column of the table.

-**ValuesToMatch (ICollection<string>)**: When a Csv is imported, the matcher will attempt to figure out which of the csv headers match to your EHs.
+**ValuesToMatch (ICollection<string>)**: When a Csv is imported, the matcher will attempt to figure out which of the csv headers match to your this expected header.
 It does this by performing matching on each of the values in this ICollection.
-For example, if you have an EH for a `Zip` property.
+For example, if you have an Expected Header for a `Zip` property.
 You might want `ValuesToMatch` to look like `new string[] { "Zip", "Zip Code", "Postal Code" }`.
 How the matching is done is explained in the AutoMatching section.

 ### Expected Header Config

-The rest of the options are either provided through the `ExpectedHeaderConfig` or through an `Action<ExpectedHeaderConfigurator>`.
+There are additional configurations that can be provided through an `ExpectedHeaderConfig` or `Action<ExpectedHeaderConfigurator>`.
+These options are to make Expected Headers required, configure default values, and configure automatching.

 Ex:
 ```